 There are really only a few options for lodging while attending Bonneville Speed Week.
 West Wendover, which is right next to Wendover but on the Nevada side of the border, is the closest place to Salt Lake City where gambling is legal, so there are lots of casinos there where it’s possible to stay.
 There are also a few hotels/motels in Wendover as well.
 However, both the casinos and hotels increase their prices during Speed Week and are also booked well in advance of the event, so make sure you book early if you want to stay in a hotel!

 The other main option is camping at what’s known as “The Bend”.
 This is just the salt flats around the bend in the road leading to the Speedway, where people set up tents and RV’s while they attend Speed Week.
 This is the option we took, although sleeping in our rental car wasn’t incredibly enjoyable.
 Next time we’ll invest in a tent!
+[Edit: We brought a tent in 2017 and it was indeed much more enjoyable than sleeping in the car.]

 The only place to actually get food out on the salt is a food truck/trailer for the Enola Gay cafe.
 They have stuff like burgers, pulled pork or chicken sandwiches, etc., and it’s pretty good.
 Expect long lines though, and be prepared to pay cash!
 It’s also a good idea to have some snacks in your car out on the salt–otherwise you might end up driving into Wendover every time you get hungry!